This post is also available in:

 Find train and bus tickets at Omio or bus tickets for longer distances on Busbud.com.

-In many places, just outside the city center, you can park for free.
+You can park for free in many places just outside the city center.
 However, be prepared for a slope test because the roads are very steep.
-If you still need to rent a car for your city trip to Trento, take a look at Sunny Cars: all-inclusive car rental and, in my experience, never a hassle.
-A good alternative is EasyTerra.
+If you still need to rent a car for your city trip to Trento, compare prices and insurance coverage at Rentalcars.com and DiscoverCars.

 More travel inspiration for Italy